quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### Loading plugin

 * Added "boxClass" property
-* By default, the message is protected by XSS attacks.
-Should you wish to display HTML content with the "message" prop you should also specify "html: true".
-This is the total opposite behavior from v1, where you had prop "sanitize" (not available anymore; enabled now by default) to NOT display HTML.
+* By default, the message is protected from XSS attacks.
+Should you wish to display HTML content with the "message" prop, you should also specify "html: true".
+This behavior is completely opposite to that of Quasar v1, where you had the prop "sanitize" (not available anymore; enabled now by default) to NOT display HTML.

 #### Dialog plugin
 Two things changed: